Chad Syverson: Career

 Syverson began as an assistant professor of economics at the University of Chicago in 2001, and has remained there.
 He joined the Chicago Booth business school faculty as well, in 2008.

 He was appointed to a series of named chairs at the university: the J. Baum Harris Professor of Economics] from 2013-18, the Eli B. and Harriet B. Williams Professor of Economics from 2018-20, and since 2020 has been the George C. Tiao Distinguished Service Professor of Economics at the Chicago Booth School of Business.
 In 2025, Syverson also became the Deputy Director of Chicago's Becker Friedman Institute for Economics.

-Syverson has been an editor of several academic journals, including the Journal of Political Economy, the The RAND Journal of Economics, and the Journal of Industrial Economics.
+Syverson has been an editor of several academic journals, including the Journal of Political Economy, The RAND Journal of Economics, and the Journal of Industrial Economics.

 He also coauthored with Austan Goolsbee and Steven Levitt Levitt a college textbook, Microeconomics, first published in 2013 and now in its fourth edition.

 Syverson's research was recognized with the Distinguished Fellow Award of the Industrial Organization Society in 2025.